Fluticasone furoate/vilanterol: Approval

-This drug was approved by the FDA for use as a long-term, once-daily, maintenance treatment in people with COPD in 2013.
-Labeling changed on 30 April 2015, to add an indication for a once-daily treatment of asthma in people 18 years or older.
+The combination was approved by the FDA for use as a long-term, once-daily, maintenance treatment in people with COPD in 2013.
+The FDA label was changed in April 2015, to add an indication for a once-daily treatment of asthma in people aged 18 years of age and older.
 The exclusivity for a new product ended in May 2016, in the United States, and the exclusivity on the indication for asthma expired on 30 April 2018.
-The patent for both indications expires on 3 August 2021.
-The European Medicines Agency approved the drug for marketing on 13 November 2013.
+The patent for both indications expired in August 2021.
+The European Medicines Agency authorized the combination for marketing in November 2013.

 Society and culture

 Commercial information

-GlaxoSmithKline manufactures this drug.
-As of 31 December 2015, FF/VI inhalation powder was approved for marketing in 73 countries, and had been launched in 45 countries.
-Within the trade name, the "Ellipta" is the dry powder inhaler that the medication is administered in.
+GlaxoSmithKline manufactures the combination.
+As of December 2015, fluticasone furoate/vilanterol inhalation powder was approved for marketing in 73 countries, and had been launched in 45 countries.
+Within the brand name, the Ellipta is the dry powder inhaler that the medication is administered in.
 Innoviva developed the active substance vilanterol, and receives royalties on sales.

 Research

-There is tentative evidence as of 2016 that it is better than placebo for asthma.
+There is tentative evidence as of 2016, that it is better than placebo for asthma.
 Evidence is less strong in children.